udayvir-singh/tangerine.nvim/README.md

 #### Packer

-You can use packer to manage tangerine afterwards:
+You can use packer to manage tangerine afterwards [only do this if you haven't used ref option in bootstrap]:

 ```fennel
 (local packer (require :packer))